Jason360x/Portfolio/README.md

 - Local
 - Server

-This can be set by changing the script in line 15 to localLogic or remoteLogic respectively.
+This can be set by changing the script in line 15 to "localLogic" or "remoteLogic" respectively.

 Server logic communicates with a remote server set up by the lecturer to define a playing field and decide which fields to open, etc.